Here’s something of a treat for Discovering Belgium readers: a guest blog by Kevin Mayne on how best to discover Belgium by bike,

 An ardent blogger himself (check out his fascinating personal blog, Kevin presents some of his cycling ideas on his “must-do” list for 2015.
 Actually he had so many great ideas that I’ve been able to make two posts out of it.

 Firstly, why does Kevin think that Belgium is one of the world’s great cycling countries?
 “It combines some of the highest levels of daily cycling in Europe, a wide range of recreational riding and spectacular bike racing,” he says.
 “This means there is something for everyone, from short daily rides in the cities of Flanders to watching the world’s greatest riders tackling the climbs of the Ardennes.
 While we cannot ride all ride at that level the cycle races are also a great excuse to find some the less discovered areas of Belgium and to take in some of this unique sporting culture.”

-With that in mind, here is Part 1 of Kevin’s cycling ideas for 2015.
+With that in mind, here is Part 1 of Kevin’s ideas to Discover Belgium by bike for 2015.